failall/failall/README.md

 ## About me

-- Located in Austria(some people would call my village a hillbilly)
+- Located in Austria(Welcome to being a hillbilly :D)
 - 20 years old
 - Currently completing my 9 months civilian service
 - Interested in programming, modding and tech stuff